sel4devkit/sel4devkit-maaxboard-microkit-old/doc/MANUAL.md

 Presents detailed technical aspects relevant to understanding and maintaining this Package.

+## Retain Previously Built Output

+For consistency and understanding, it is generally desirable to be able to build from source.
+However, in this instance, the build process can be time consuming.
+As a concession, the build output is prepared in advance, and retained in the Package.
+While this previously built output is present, it shall block a rebuild.
+If the previously built output be removed (`make reset`), then a rebuild may be triggered (`make all`).

 ## Dependencies

 Seeking a consistent build, both Microkit, and its dependency on seL4, are fixed to specific revisions.
-The intention is to remain closely aligned with release "1.3.0".
-As Microkit and seL4 evolve, it may become appropriate to revisit these revisions, to benefit from any recent enhancements.
+The intention is to remain aligned with the most recent, and Sufficiently functional, deployment.
+It is likely that it will become appropriate to revisit these revisions, to benefit from recent enhancements.

 ## Compiler Toolchain